 Productivity without efficiency is dangerous for any business.
 The best way to achieve success is to intentionally couple productivity with efficiency.

-Many people focus on increasing productivity to get more done, but if you sacrifice efficiency, you are not really achieving anything.
+Many people focus on increasing productivity to get more done, but if you sacrifice efficiency, you are not achieving anything.
 However, they need to find that almost perfect balance, which is possible by applying several techniques and methods.

 In this day and age, we can’t mention the role of technology in this productivity/efficiency relationship.
-New tech tools improve employer availability, create new job posts, and can enhance the organization’s role in its market.
+New tech tools improve employer availability, create new job posts, and enhance the organization’s role in its market.

 You might be interested in: